34 Totaling the little bits

 Each of those straight-line segments is drawn over a domain \(x_i < x < x_i+dx\) that has width \(dx\).
 For \(dx\) small enough, the segment is well approximated by a straight line with slope \(\partial_x F(x_i)\).
 Multiplying slope by width \(dx\) gives the segment height: \(\left[{\large\strut}\partial_x F(x_i)\right]\ dx\).
 Of course, remember that \(\partial_x F(x) = f(x)\) helps us see that each of the little segments is \(f(x_i)\ dx\).

 Lets review.
-The standard notation for anti-differentiation can be interpreted in terms of putting together segments, or, in the words of Prof. Thompson in Calculus Made Easy, “totaling up all the little bits.”
-(See Section 34.5.)
+The standard notation for anti-differentiation can be interpreted as putting together segments, or, in the words of Prof. Thompson in Calculus Made Easy, “totaling up all the little bits.”
+(See Section 33.5.)

 Altogether, we have: